-- ✓ Did the District pursue a contract buy-out with an administrator and if so, what was the total cost of the buy-out, what were the reasons for the termination/settlement, and did the employment contract(s) comply with the Public School Code and Public School Employees' Retirement System guidelines? - To address this objective, we reviewed the contracts, settlement agreements, board meeting minutes, board policies, and payroll records for both of the administrators who separated employment from the District during the period July 1, 2013 through June 30, 2017.
-Our review of this objective did not disclose any reportable issues. - ✓ Did the District ensure that bus drivers transporting District students had the required driver's license, physical exam, training, background checks, and clearances as outlined in applicable laws?
-Also, did the District have written policies and procedures governing the hiring of new bus drivers that would, when followed, provide reasonable assurance of compliance with applicable laws? - To address this objective, we selected 10 of the 101 bus drivers transporting District students as of March 7, 2019.
-We reviewed documentation to ensure the District complied with the requirements for bus drivers.
+- ✓ Did the District ensure that bus drivers transporting District students had the required driver's license, physical exam, training, background checks, and clearances16 as outlined in applicable laws?17 Also, did the District have written policies and procedures governing the hiring of new bus drivers that would, when followed, provide reasonable assurance of compliance with applicable laws? - To address this objective, we randomly selected 10 of the 26 bus drivers transporting District students as of June 4, 2019.18 We reviewed documentation to ensure the District complied with the requirements for bus drivers.
 We also determined if the District had written policies and procedures governing the hiring of bus drivers and if those procedures, when followed, ensure compliance with bus driver hiring requirements.
-Our review of this objective did not disclose any reportable issues. - $\checkmark$ Did the District take actions to ensure it provided a safe school environment? - To address this objective, we reviewed a variety of documentation including, safety plans, training schedules, anti-bullying policies, and after action reports.
-In addition, we conducted on-site reviews at both of the District's school buildings to assess whether the District had implemented basic safety practices.
+Our review of this objective did not disclose any reportable issues. - \checkmark Did the District take actions to ensure it provided a safe school environment?19 - To address this objective, we reviewed a variety of documentation including, safety plans, training schedules, anti-bullying policies, after action reports, and fire drill results.
 Due to the sensitive nature of school safety, the results of our review of this objective area are not described in our audit report.
-The results of our review of school safety are shared with District officials, the PDE, and other appropriate agencies deemed necessary.
+The results of our review of school safety are shared with District officials, PDE, and other appropriate agencies deemed necessary.